 Large double-height open plan kitchen with sitting room area comprising:

 Kitchen with marble work surfaces, two double ovens, two microwaves (one with grill option), induction hob, two dishwashers, coffee machine, large fridge.
 There is a separate utility room with a combined washer/dryer, large eight-drawer freezer, and a sink.
 There are arched doors to the front courtyard and a double door to the rear garden and parking area which gives access to the large side garden.

 Sitting room area with large corner sofa and Morsø stove, 43" Smart TV.

 Dining room with large dining table (six chairs and bench seat) which seats ten.

 Sitting room with three large sofas and 55" Smart TV.

 TV room and bar with large corner sofa and 55" Smart TV.
 The bar area has a wine fridge, sink and storage.
-Please note the bar taps are not available for guest use.
+Please enquire if you’d like to use the beer pumps or take advantage of a staffed bar during your stay.
 Arched door to the courtyard and single door to the rear parking area.

 Cloakroom with basin and WC.

 Three bedrooms sit to the right of the TV room/bar: